Trump wants to cut income taxes on Social Security. Here's how that would impact your benefits.

 The Trump campaign didn't respond to a request for comment.

 Payroll taxes, the FICA taxes taken out of workers' paychecks, fund the bulk of Social Security.
-But about 4% of its financing stems from the income taxes that recipients pay on their benefits, according to the latest annual report from Social Security's board of trustees.
+But about 4% of its financing stems from the income taxes that recipients pay on their benefits, providing about $50 billion in annual revenue to the program, according to the latest annual report from Social Security's board of trustees.

 While 4 in 5 Social Security recipients are senior citizens, the remaining beneficiaries are people who qualify for disability payments or are the children and spouses of deceased workers, according to the Center on Budget and Policy Priorities.